 - most cross-border IORPs are still concentrated in a small number of countries,

-- Belgium remains the home country with the largest geographical spread of cross-border activities, covering 12 countries, while the Netherlands is the most active host country,
+- Belgium remains the home country with the largest geographical spread of cross-border activities covering 14 countries, while the Netherlands continues to be host country to the largest number of active cross-border IORPs.

 - Publication date